BinghamtonUniversity/SpiedieDocs-DEV/docs/docs/How-to-Use-Spiedie/basic_linux_commands.md

 ```bash
 vi file1
 ```
-Opens file1 in the vi editor
+Opens file1 in the vim editor

+Guidance on how to work inside emacs can be found [here](https://opensource.com/article/19/3/getting-started-vim)